 Return to Listing

-Ann Pierret HIRED AT KRQE
+Ann Pierret

-Ann Pierret HIRED AT KRQE
+Ann Pierret

-Ann went to Fordham University in the Bronx, NY where she was an Edward A. Walsh scholar.
+Ann attended Fordham University in the Bronx, NY where she was an Edward A. Walsh scholar.
 She graduated with a Bachelor of Arts in Communication & Media Studies in TV/Radio, a minor in Theology, and an honors concentration in American Catholic Studies.
 She is also a graduate of Poynter’s TV Power Reporting Academy.
 Ann studied abroad in Sydney, Australia through Boston University, interning at The Checkout through the Australian Broadcasting Corporation.
 Ann started her career as a production intern for CBS This Morning in New York.

 Share